 |Condition at Hatching:||Downy chicks able to walk immediately, leave nest when all are hatched.
 Not fed by parents.|

 Andres, B. A., P. A. Smith, R. I. G. Morrison, C. L. Gratto-Trevor, S. C. Brown and C. A. Friis.
-2012a.
+(2012a).
 Population estimates of North American shorebirds, 2012.
-Wader Study Group Bulletin no. 119 (3):178-194.
+Wader Study Group Bulletin 119 (3):178-194.

-Lutmerding, J. A. and A. S. Love.
+Lutmerding, J. A., and A. S. Love (2017).
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 2017.1.
+Patuxent Wildlife Research Center, Bird Banding Laboratory, Laurel, MD, USA.

 Sibley, D. A. (2014).
-The Sibley guide to birds, second edition.
+The Sibley Guide to Birds, second edition.
 Alfred A. Knopf, New York, USA.

 Takekawa, John Y. and Nils D. Warnock.
-2000.
+(2000).
 Long-billed Dowitcher (Limnodromus scolopaceus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.